The Complexity of Simplicity

 How simple it is to make things complicated.
 And just how complicated it is to simplify them!

-In today’s fast-paced environment, never have people had less time to absorb information.
+In today’s ever changing environment, people never had so little time to absorb information.
 And this is why simplicity is key…

-… because it instantly cuts through to your audience.
+… because it instantly cuts through the clutter to your audience.

 It is not something most of us are trained to do.
 It takes hard work and asking a lot of questions.
 It sometimes means taking up more space not less.
 A little touch of genius in the background will be needed.
 And the secret ingredient – courage!
 But we promise this… it is better.
 And it does work.